 Is Japan Safe for LGBTQ+ People?

-Do I Need to Learn Japanese to Live There?
+Do I Need to Learn Japanese to Live in Japan?

-Japan is a country where being bilingual is not common overall.
-Unless you are in metropolitan cities like Tokyo or Osaka, finding anyone who can speak English can be difficult.
+Japan is a country where being bilingual is not common.
+Finding someone who can speak English can be difficult unless you are in metropolitan cities like Tokyo or Osaka.

-Generally speaking, you can get by in Tokyo and Osaka with just English and all signs are bilingual so using the trains and metro will be fine.
-But, especially for anyone looking to relocate to Japan, I would say it is important that you at the very least learn to speak and read some very basic Japanese.
+Generally speaking, you can get by in Tokyo and Osaka with just English, and all signs are bilingual, so using the trains and metro will be fine.
+But especially for anyone looking to relocate to Japan, I would say it is important that you learn to speak and read some very basic Japanese.

-You’ll be amazed how much easier your life will be just learning to read katakana as these words are likely to be ‘imported’ words and will generally be recognizable to English speakers e.g hoteru (ホテル) for hotel.
+You’ll be amazed how much easier your life will be just learning to read katakana as these words are likely to be ‘imported’ words and will generally be recognizable to English speakers, e.g., hoteru (ホテル) for hotels.
 This will get you further than you may expect and will be very handy for many situations.

 Some of our favourite ways to learn beginner’s Japanese: